Taar/FlatCAM-containers/README.md

 Since a graphical environment is not packaged within these images, there might be some cases that the application will not run.
 If this happens, please open an issue with as much details as possible and I'll try my best to help.

-As of right now, there is only one graphical environment supported, X11.
-This is because X11 is still the most widely used graphical environment for Linux and there are ways to run X11 applications on other operating systems.
+As of right now, X11 and wayland graphical environments supported.
+I recommend trying the X11 tag first.

+### X11/XWayland

 > [!NOTE]
 > *Most* wayland compositors support xwayland which is used to support legacy X11 applications. [xwayland-satellite](https://github.com/Supreeeme/xwayland-satellite) can be used if xwayland isn't started automatically by the wayland compositor.